Randware/JChad/README.md

 - Password protected servers.
 - A whitelist and blacklist feature.
 - Multiple chats per server with their own configuration.
-- Anonymous chat functionality, where neither the username or IP address of clients will be stored.
+- Anonymous chat functionality, where neither the username nor IP address of clients will be stored.
-- A kick command, live configuration updating, impressive performance and more!
+- A kick command, live configuration updating, impressive performance, and more!

 ## Installation
 #### Keep in mind, that JChad is written in Java.
 That means you need to have a Java runtime installed on your machine.